How to Pursue and Achieve Godly Character

 As a believer, you are a child of God, and you have the mind of Christ (1Corinthians 2:16b).
 So, because you have the mind of Christ, you can submit to the Holy Spirit and allow the fruit of the Spirit to control your life (Galatians 5:22-25).
 If you don’t submit to God and take ungodly thoughts captive, they will lure you into sin.

 When I submit my concerns and conflicts to God, I can take offending thoughts captive, forgive, and not let the offense produce the fleshly desire to be angry and unkind.
 When I yield to the Spirit’s control and forgive offenses, I can be humble and patient.
-For example, someone was throwing trash in my yard when they drove past.
+For example, someone threw trash in my yard as they drove past.
 Not just a little garbage, a lot.
 I suspected who it was through the process of elimination.
 I became offended, and I wanted to get them in trouble.
 Wait a minute, capture wrong thoughts.
 In prayer, I took my upsetting thoughts captive and put them off, and then I gave my frustration to God.
 The day I submitted my frustration to the Lord about the trash, someone had cleaned up the garbage in my yard when I was at work, and no one threw trash in my yard after that.

 Conclusion